Peyush Bansal: Career

+Controversy

+In April 2026, Bansal faced backlash over a Lenskart grooming policy that restricted Hindu religious symbols such as bindis and tilaks while permitting other religious attire.
+The issue sparked widespread criticism on social media, with numerous users and commentators alleging religious bias in the company’s policies.

 Television

 Bansal is one of the major investors/judges on the business reality show Shark Tank India.

 In 2022, Bansal along with the other Shark Tank India judges appeared as a VIP contestant in Kaun Banega Crorepati.
 He also appeared as a guest on The Kapil Sharma Show together with other Shark Tank India judges.